-There are two main types of progesterone hormones: steroidal and non-steroidal.
+There are two main types of progesterone hormones: natural and synthetic.

-Steroidal progesterone hormones are endogenous, originating from within women.
-Non-steroidal progesterone hormones are pharmaceutically-made and derived from natural sources, such as plants.
+Natural, steroidal progesterone hormones are endogenous, originating from within women.
+Other progesterone hormones are pharmaceutically created and can also be synthetically derived from natural sources, such as plants.

-Progesterone is a steroid hormone that belongs to the progestogens, which are derived from pregnenolone.
+Progesterone is a steroid hormone created from cholesterol that belongs to the progestogens, which are derived from pregnenolone.
 In fact, progesterone is the only naturally occurring human progestogen.

 Pregnenolone is an endogenous steroid hormone that is a principal precursor to other steroid hormones synthesized by the ovaries and adrenal glands.
 Four major classes of steroids come from pregnenolone: estrogens, progestogens, androgens, and corticosteroids.
 The first three classes are considered sex steroid hormones.